Background Check FAQ

 Frequently Asked Questions

-Does the check cost money?
+Does the background check cost money?

 No. There is no charge to complete the background check.

-What does the check look for?
+What does the background check look for?
+What does GRuB do with this information?

 How often will I need to fill it out?